deunix-educ/TermuxSmsGateway/README.md

-# termux-sms-gateway
+# Termux Sms Gateway
-SMS and notification gateway from Android smartphone
+SMS and notification gateway using Android smartphone

 #### Goal:

-Make any laptop with an Internet connection an SMS gateway Send SMS from his desktop from a web interface or other.
+Make any laptop with an Internet connection a SMS gateway Send SMS from his desktop using a web interface or other.
 Receive SMS on his desk in order to use the content.

 #### Method used